-(k) No Benefit to Lawyer or Third Party.
+(j) No Personal Benefit.
 A lawyer shall not use or pledge any entrusted property to obtain credit or other personal benefit for the lawyer or any person other than the legal or beneficial owner of that property.

-(I) Bank Directive.
-Every lawyer maintaining a trust account or fiduciary account with demand deposit at a bank or other financial institution shall file with the bank or other financial institution a written directive requiring the bank or other institution to report to the executive director of the North Carolina State Bar when an instrument drawn on the account is presented for payment against insufficient funds.
-No trust account or fiduciary account shall be maintained in a bank or other financial institution that does not agree to make such reports.
+(k) Bank Directive.
+Every lawyer maintaining a trust account or fiduciary account with demand deposit at a bank shall file with the bank a written directive requiring the bank to report to the executive director of the North Carolina State Bar when an instrument drawn on the account is presented for payment against insufficient funds.
+No trust account or fiduciary account shall be maintained in a bank that does not agree to make such reports.

-(m) Notification of Receipt.
+(I) Notification of Receipt.
 A lawyer shall promptly notify his or her client of the receipt of any entrusted property belonging in whole or in part to the client.

-(n) Delivery of Client Property.
+(m) Delivery of Client Property.
 A lawyer shall promptly pay or deliver to the client, or to third persons as directed by the client, any entrusted property belonging to the client and to which the client is currently entitled.

-(o) Property Received as Security.
+(n) Property Received as Security.
 Any entrusted property or document of title delivered to a lawyer as security for the payment of a fee or other obligation to the lawyer shall be held in trust in accordance with this Rule 1.15 and shall be clearly identified as property held as security and not as a completed transfer of beneficial ownership to the lawyer.
 This provision does not apply to property received by a lawyer on account of fees or other amounts owed to the lawyer at the time of receipt; however, such transfers are subject to the rules governing legal fees or business transactions between a lawyer and client.